iganari/package-gcp/sql/cloud-sql-auth-proxy/README.md

-# Cloud SQL Auth proxy を使用して Cloud SQL にログインする
+# Login to Cloud SQL using the Cloud SQL Auth proxy

 ## 概要